Home Wireless Earbuds Sony Wf C500 Vs. Jbl Live Free 2

 See price on Amazon See price on Amazon

-IP ratings is the level of protection offered by an enclosure, against solids and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids say dust, while the second refers to protection against liquids (water).
+Ingress protection ratings is the level of protection given by an enclosure, against dust and liquids.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids say dust, while the second refers to protection against liquids (water).

-Scoring IPX4, the Sony WF C500's rating is read as, the first value of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-In comparison to the Sony WF C500, JBL Live Free 2 have a rating of IPX5 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, JBL Live Free 2 has a higher liquid rating than Sony WF C500 The Sony WF C500 have a weight of 10.8g .
-We prefer a lower weight best for the reason that lighter devices are easier to transport.
+Having a value of IPX4, the Sony WF C500's rating is read as, the first number of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the Sony WF C500, JBL Live Free 2 have a rating of IPX5 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, Sony WF C500 has a lower liquid rating than JBL Live Free 2 Sony WF C500 have a weight of 10.8g .
+We prefer a lower weight better because lighter devices are easier to move with.

-The driver unit is basically a mini speaker that produces sound in the earbuds, the unit size determines the sound made by the earbuds.
+The driver unit is the component that produces sound in the device, its size dictates the sound produced by the earbuds.
 JBL Live Free 2 driver unit is 11mm in diameter, making them have a larger driver unit than that of Sony WF C500 by 5.2mm , a common assumption that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers are capable of generating louder sound, but this does not imply that they produce better quality sound.
+However, large drivers find it difficult to produce high frequencies so yes, larger drivers can generate louder sound, but this does not indicate that they deliver better quality sound.

-A device's battery life is commonly given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.
+A device's battery life is usually given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.
 JBL Live Free 2's battery life is less than that of Sony WF C500 by 3 hours .
-Each time you recharge your earbuds, they get a little less playing time.
-The effect is not noticeable at first, but over time, your wireless earbuds will have shorter listening time.
+Every time you recharge your earbuds, they get a little less listening time.
+The effect is barely noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.

-This is given by the vendor, and Sony WF C500's case is said to have a full charge of 10 hours.
-A charging case with more battery hours enables you to recharge your earbuds on the go several times before having to recharge the case itself.
+This is given by the manufacturer, and Sony WF C500's case is said to have a charge of 10 hours.
+A charging case with a longer battery life enables you to recharge your earbuds on the go many times before having to recharge the case itself.
 JBL Live Free 2's charging case has a battery life of 28 hours, more than that of Sony WF C500 by 18 hours It requires 2.5 hours to fully charge the Sony WF C500's battery.

-It is recommended to fully charge the battery before using the earbuds when they have been unused for long periods.
-The Sony WF C500 have a battery level indicator, an indicator shows you when the earbuds has a low battery.
-Its lights display the charging status of your earbuds and case.
+It is recommended to charge fully the battery before using the earbuds for the first time.
+The Sony WF C500 have a battery level indicator, an indicator alerts you when the device has a low battery.
+Its lights indicate the charging state of your device and charging case.

-JBL Live Free 2 too have a battery level indicator, charging indicators enable you to determine the charging state of your device, whether fully charged, or the battery is running low.
-The Sony WF C500 have USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.
-JBL Live Free 2 too support USB TYPE-C.
+JBL Live Free 2 too have a battery level indicator, charging indicators allow you determine the charging state of your earbuds, if charged fully, or the battery is running low.
+Sony WF C500 use USB TYPE-C, an industry-standard connector for transmitting both data and power through a single cable.
+JBL Live Free 2 too use USB TYPE-C.

-This USB-C plug comes along with most current electronics.
-The Sony WF C500 have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+This USB-C plug comes along with most current laptops, phones, and tablets.
+Sony WF C500 have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data transfers between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
 JBL Live Free 2 has a Bluetooth version of 5.2, newer than that of Sony WF C500 .
 Newer versions provide faster data transfers.

 The Sony WF C500 have a 9meters distance to connect via Bluetooth.
 JBL Live Free 2 have a maximum range of 10meters, longer than that of Sony WF C500 by 1meters Sony WF C500 support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.

-Being the highest quality codec that any Bluetooth-supporting Apple product supports, the Sony WF C500 will work fine with your MacBook.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Sony WF C500 will work fine with your iPad.
 If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

 Sony WF C500 have 2 microphones.
-The JBL Live Free 2 microphones are 6, more than that of Sony WF C500 by 4 .
-More microphones result in better sound quality and enable the device to filter out background sounds.
-The Sony WF C500 support fast charging.
+While the JBL Live Free 2 microphones are 6, more than that of Sony WF C500 by 4 .
+More microphones record better sound quality and enable the device to filter out background sounds.
+Sony WF C500 support fast charging.

-Usually, technologies like Qualcomm’s Quick Charge, are used to lower the time it takes to charge the earbuds.
-Also the JBL Live Free 2 support fast charging.
-It's very similar to regular charging, just that the battery is filling up much faster.
+Commonly, technologies like MediaTek’s Pump Express, are used to reduce the time it takes to charge the earbuds.
+JBL Live Free 2 support fast charging.
+This kind is similar to regular charging, just that the battery fills up much faster.

-Say, with Quick Charge 3.0, the battery can be charged to 50% in just 30 minutes.
-The Sony WF C500 have a mute function, they have the option to mute/unmute a conversation directly from the earbuds.
-The JBL Live Free 2 too support the mute function.
+For example, with Quick Charge 3.0, the battery is charged to 50% in thirty minutes.
+The Sony WF C500 have a mute function, they have the feature to mute/unmute a conversation directly from the earbuds.
+The JBL Live Free 2 also have this function.

-It means that you can turn off the device's microphone, but you can still hear the other party talk.
-The Sony WF C500, so you can easily access the volume control, pause, play, mute, etc whichever functions are supported on the device.
-JBL Live Free 2 also have a control panel on them.
+The mute function means that you can turn off the device's microphone, but you can still hear the other party talk.
+With the Sony WF C500, so you can easily access the volume control, pause, play, mute, etc whichever functions are supported on the device.
+The JBL Live Free 2 too have a control panel on them.

-The Sony WF C500 have a warranty period of 1 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use following instruction manuals.
-Sony WF C500 support voice prompts.
-Automatically receive information via audio messages, like if there is a problem with the connection.
+Sony WF C500 have a warranty period of 1 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use that has followed instruction manuals.
+The Sony WF C500 support voice prompts.
+Automatically receive information through audio messages, like if there is a problem with the connection.

-The JBL Live Free 2 too have voice prompts meaning the earbuds notifies you when the battery is low, and you need to recharge the earbuds.
+The JBL Live Free 2 too support voice prompts .i.e the device notifies you if the battery is low, and it's time to recharge them.
 Sony WF C500 come with their own special pouch.
-Carrying earphones openly, or placing them in your bag without a cover may easily damage them.
+Carrying earbuds openly, or placing them inside your pockets without a casing may easily put them at risk of getting damaged.

 JBL Live Free 2 also have a case included, which offers safe transportation.